peterhuangSC/IntegralCalcupeter/README.txt

 Next session: Blood Flow feature as well as other applications of integration features.
 If got lots of time, figure out indefinite integration.

+Known Issues:
+* Program does not integrate properly if the lower bound integrand is greater than the higher bound integrand
+* Program idling too long when calculating covergent infinite limits